ianrumford/riemann-feeds/README.md

 riemann-feeds
 =============

-A Ruby-based framework for Riemann event collectors ('feeds')
+A Ruby-based framework for Riemann event collectors ('feeds').

+Just a placeholder - coming soon.